PelionIoT/mbl-docs/Docs/Porting/bsp-porting-guide.md

 <span class="images">![fig2-2](assets/TWC_before_NWC.png "Figure 2.2")<span><br>**Figure 2.2:** A summary form of the secure boot chain flow</span></span>

-[Figure 2.2](#fig2-2) shows the main entities in the secure bootchain sequence: the Soc Boot ROM, the Trusted Firmware (TF), OP-TEE, U-Boot and the Linux kernel:
+[Figure 2.2](#fig2-2) shows the main entities in the secure bootchain sequence: Soc Boot ROM, Trusted Firmware (TF), OP-TEE, U-Boot and Linux kernel:

 1. After the power is turned on, the Soc Boot ROM runs.
 This is the first-stage boot loader (BL1), which is programmed into the chip during manufacture.
 1. BL1 authenticates the second-stage bootloader, which is Trusted Firmware for Cortex-A (TF-A).
 TF-A supplies: